anderspitman/awesome-tunneling/README.md

 # Commercial/Closed source

 * [ngrok 2.0](https://ngrok.com/) - Probably the gold standard and most popular.
 Closed source.
 Lots of features, including TLS and TCP tunnels.
 Doesn't require root to run client.
-* [CloudFlare Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/install-and-setup) - Excellent free option.
+* [Cloudflare Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/install-and-setup) - Excellent free option.
 Nicely integrates tunneling with the rest of Cloudflare's products, which include DNS and auto HTTPS.
 Client [source code](https://github.com/cloudflare/cloudflared) is Apache 2.0 licensed and written in Golang.
 * [Microsoft Dev Tunnels](https://learn.microsoft.com/en-us/azure/developer/dev-tunnels/overview) - Not as useful for self-hosting (no custom domains and it shows warnings when people visit the URLs), but a solid option for dev work.
 * [Livecycle Docker Extension](https://hub.docker.com/extensions/livecycle/docker-extension) - Offer much more than just tunneling.
 Have a collaboration layer (Dashboard) that allows you to bring collaborations, debug, and gather feedback from the people you are working with.
 Share HTTPS URLs.
 * [Beeceptor](https://beeceptor.com/local-tunnel/?ref=awesome-tunneling) - Goes beyond tunneling.
 Rest API mocking and intercepting tool.
 You can view the live requests and send mocked responses.
 Written in JavaScript.